“Those who look for the laws of Nature as a support for their new works collaborate with the creator.” – Antoni Gaudi.

 My decision to go to Barcelona was influenced since the beginning by my curiosity towards Gaudí’s outlandish architectural style but, as a big fan of anything that has to do with Nature, finding out that he loved reproducing the shape of natural elements in his work made the trip even more intriguing.

-After the tour I did in Rome with Context Travel, I was obviously thrilled when they invited me for a tour in Barcelona which, as if on purpose, was devoted to local architecture and the environment where Gaudí worked and his genius was shaped.
+I took a tour devoted to local architecture and the environment where Gaudí worked and his genius was shaped with Context Travel.

-At 9,30am I met art historian Biel Heredero Serra at the number 132 of picturesque Passeig de Gracia, in the city center, where our journey through Barcelona’s controversial past and fascinating art started, Casa Fuster.
+At 9.30 am I met art historian Biel Heredero Serra at the number 132 of picturesque Passeig de Gracia, in the city centre, near La Rambla and the beautiful La Boqueria market, where our journey through Barcelona’s controversial past and fascinating art started, Casa Fuster.

 Now a five-star hotel, Casa Fuster had been originally commissioned by the Fuster family to architect Luis Domenech Montaner, one of the greatest exponents of the “Modernisma” movement, as Catalans like to keep it, in its original language.
 The first element you will notice if you happen in front of this now luxurious hotel is its eclecticism, where gothic elements will sit side by side with Roman-looking columns and baroque-style details.